 We are not currently recruiting Ph.D. students or postdocs students for Fall 2022/Spring 2023.

 Our objective is to build a multidisciplinary team of scientists from fields including systems biology, immunology, biomedical engineering, polymer chemistry, and biomaterials, to create world-changing treatments and devices.

 The Pearson Lab is focused on developing strategies for treating dysregulated immune responses such as allergy, inflammation, and cancer through the intersection of two enabling disciplines, nanotechnology and immune engineering.

 1. Lasola, J.J.M. et al. Immunomodulatory Nanoparticles Mitigate Macrophage Inflammation via Inhibition of PAMP Interactions and Lactate-Mediated Functional Reprogramming of NF-κB and p38 MAPK.
-Pharmaceutics 2021.
-In press
+Pharmaceutics 2021

 2. Truong, N., et al. Microfluidics-generated immunomodulatory nanoparticles and formulation-dependent effects on lipopolysaccharide-induced macrophage inflammation.
-The AAPS Journal 2021.
-In press.
+The AAPS Journal 2022.